 If you’re keen to make 2023 your healthiest year yet, take a look at these top tips for enhancing your health…

 Set realistic goals

 Before you start making any changes, it’s important to identify your goals.
 This will give you something to work towards and enable you to measure your results along the way.
 Perhaps you want to give up smoking, lose a little weight or gain muscle mass?
-Maybe you’re keen to reduce your blood pressure, lower your cholesterol and get your blood sugar back to within a healthy range?
+Maybe you’re keen to reduce your blood pressure, lower your cholesterol and get your blood sugar back to within a healthy range.

-Whatever your personal goals are, making a note of them.
+Whatever your personal goals are, make a note of them.
 Once you know exactly what you’re aiming for, you can devise an effective strategy to achieve them.
 If you want to lose 42 pounds, for example, you can determine how much you want to lose on a weekly basis.

 By reducing your long-term goals into shorter, more manageable objectives, you’ll find them easier to achieve.
-Furthermore, the smaller successes throughout the year will keep you motivated and on-track to achieving your main goals.
+Furthermore, the smaller successes throughout the year will keep you motivated and on track to achieving your main goals.

 Changing your lifestyle can be a fantastic way to enhance your health but you’ll want to get advice from your doctor or physician before you get started.
 They’ll ensure that your body is ready for you to make changes and they may be able to advise the best ways to help you achieve your objectives.

 Also, your physician may also highlight important issues you weren’t aware of.
-While you may be focusing on losing weight, for example, your doctor may priorities your blood sugar levels as high blood sugar can be a sign of prediabetes or diabetes.
+While you may be focusing on losing weight, for example, your doctor may prioritize your blood sugar levels as high blood sugar can be a sign of prediabetes or diabetes.

 Obtaining medical advice will give you all the information you need to start your new regime and it will also give you confidence that you’re changing your lifestyle in healthy ways.

 Make it fun